sarayupai/CSE110/index.md

 git push
 ```

-[This site] helped refresh my memory on git commands.(http://guides.beanstalkapp.com/version-control/common-git-commands.html)
+[This site](http://guides.beanstalkapp.com/version-control/common-git-commands.html) helped refresh my memory on git commands.

-[This] is the README file for this user page.(./README.md)
+[This](./README.md) is the README file for this user page.